Springs-DSA/neighborgoods-rs/README.md

 A98467
 6C584C (text only)

-## Themeing
+## Theming
 Mutual Aid	"We uplift each other through shared resources, not profit."
 Solidarity	"We act together, not alone.
 We show up for our neighbors."
 Trust & Care	"Our platform is built on kindness, consent, and community accountability."
-Accessibiility	"Simple, inclusive design for all people, regardless of tech literacy."
+Accessibility	"Simple, inclusive design for all people, regardless of tech literacy."
 Decentralization	Local servers & local power: communities make decisions for themselves.
 Non-extractive	"No ads, no data harvesting, no rent-seeking—just people helping people."